American Airlines Flight 77: Hijackers

 The hijackers on American Airlines Flight 77 were five Saudi men between the ages of 20 and 29.
-They were led by Hani Hanjour, who piloted the aircraft into the Pentagon.
+They were led by Hanjour, who piloted the aircraft into the Pentagon.
 Hanjour first arrived in the United States in 1990.

 Hanjour trained at the CRM Airline Training Center in Scottsdale, Arizona, earning his FAA commercial pilot's certificate in April 1999.
 He had wanted to be a commercial pilot for Saudia but was rejected when he applied to the civil aviation school in Jeddah in 1999.
 Hanjour's brother later explained that, frustrated at not finding a job, Hanjour "increasingly turned his attention toward religious texts and cassette tapes of militant Islamic preachers."
 Hanjour returned to Saudi Arabia after being certified as a pilot, but left again in late 1999, telling his family he was going to the United Arab Emirates to work for an airline.
-Hanjour likely went to Afghanistan, where Al-Qaeda recruits were screened for special skills they might have.
-Already having selected the Hamburg cell members, Al Qaeda leaders selected Hanjour to lead the fourth team of hijackers.
+Hanjour likely went to Afghanistan, where al-Qaeda recruits were screened for special skills they might have.
+Already having selected the Hamburg cell members, al-Qaeda leaders selected Hanjour to lead the fourth team of hijackers.

 In December 2000, Hanjour arrived in San Diego, joining "muscle" hijackers Nawaf al-Hazmi and Khalid al-Mihdhar, who had been there since January of that year.
 Alec Station, the CIA's unit dedicated to tracking Osama bin Laden, had discovered that al-Hazmi and al-Mihdhar had multiple-entry visas to the United States.
 An FBI agent inside the unit and his supervisor Mark Rossini (Former Federal Bureau of Investigation Supervisory Agent) sought to alert FBI headquarters, but the CIA officer supervising Rossini at Alec Station rebuffed him on the grounds that the FBI lacked jurisdiction.